raypeng/DGBDT/index.md

 merge_results(gpu_result, cpu_result)
 ```

 Since the speedup graph for CPU suggests that our algorithm may be bandwidth
 bound, an implementation that uses both the memory bandwidth of GPU and CPU will
 likely be faster.
+We are currently playing around with scheduling strategies (such
+as scheduling based on the size of the node we are woking with).
 Initial results show that hybrid reduces tree building time by 20%
 over GPU only when running on the [HIGGS Data Set](https://archive.ics.uci.edu/ml/datasets/HIGGS), which has 11 million samples.
-Both the GPU only and hybrid only implementation
+Both the GPU only and hybrid only implementations
-are improvmenets over a multi-core CPU implementation with 16 threads.
+are improvements over a multi-core CPU implementation with 16 threads.
 We are working on optimizing this further with a better scheduling strategy.

 ## Further Work